The benchmark for agents that run the experiment — not just propose it.

 How USW compares

-Bring your lab's workflow to the benchmark
+Bring your lab's open problem to the benchmark